nickfargo/state/README.md

 <a name="concepts--history--retaining-internal-state" href="#concepts--history--retaining-internal-state" />
 #### Retaining internal state

 A state bearing the `retained` attribute causes an arriving transition to be automatically redirected to whichever of that state’s descendants was most recently the current state.
 If the `retained` state is also marked `history`, then its retained internal state is simply the history’s currently indexed state.
-Otherwise, the retained state creates a private `StateHistory` for itself that is limited to recalling only its most recently current state.
+Otherwise, the retained state creates a `StateHistory` for itself that is limited to recalling only its most recently current state.

 The next example describes a futuristic device which can function either as a toaster or as a refrigerator.
 No matter which mode it is in, if the device is powered `Off` and then back `On`, it will return to the state it held when it was last `On`: